viperproject/tutorial/src/termination-custom-orders.md

 > **Note**
 >
-> The functions `decreasing` and `bounded` must be declared by the Viper program to verify, which is easiest done by importing `decreases/declaration.vpr`.
-This is also what the predefined orders, e.g., `decreases/int.vpr`, do.
+> The functions `decreasing` and `bounded` must be declared by the Viper program to verify, which is easiest done by importing `decreases/declaration.vpr`, as shown in the example.
+This is also what the predefined orders do.
+> Viper uses a naming convention where the well-founded order for type `T` should be defined in a domain called `TWellFoundedOrder`; giving it a different name will result in a warning.

 > **Exercise**
 > * Change the `factorial` function in the program above such that parameter `m` is used as its termination measure.
 The termination check should then fail because no well-founded order for `MyInt` has been defined.